rahulkake/data-flow-project/README.md

 **ML Project: Ecommerce Customer**

-Objective of the project:
+**Objective of the project:**

-A company is trying to decide whether to focus their efforts on their mobile app experience or their website.
+An Ecommerce Company is trying to decide whether to focus their efforts on their mobile app experience or their website.
 We are here to help them make a data-driven decision

 The data includes information about customers of an e-commerce website, including the following: